Engagement

 A stylized team-building game scene representing a post-apocalyptic vaccine race, neon-lit emergency atmosphere, stylized not gory.
 Cinematic.

 Wintervald Hotel Mystery is an Agatha-Christie-style whodunit set in a snowbound luxury hotel.
 What it does for distributed teams that most other games don't: the deduction structure generates debate that continues after the event ends.
-The #general Slack thread about who the actual killer was — and whether the obvious suspect was a misdirect — consistently runs for days post-event, pulling in team members who weren't in the same breakout group during the game.
+The #general Slack thread about who the actual killer was, and whether the obvious suspect was a misdirect, runs for days post-event, pulling in team members who weren't in the same breakout group during the game.
 For distributed teams where cross-org familiarity is thin, those post-event conversations are relationship infrastructure in themselves.
 The game creates a reason for people who have never talked to each other to disagree productively about something that doesn't matter professionally.
+For teams that respond better to slow-burn atmospheric tension than parlor-style deduction, Book of Awakened Nightmares covers similar mystery-adventure ground with quieter intensity and an ensemble narrative structure.

 What the data says about distributed team engagement